K-Divyasri/ACL--NLP-tasks/README.md

 This is a proof of concept for the Emotional Analysis shared task organized by the ACL DravidanLangTech 2022.

 ## Dataset
-The dataset was given by the organizers of Emotional Analysis - DravidanLangTech Tamil is a low resource South Indian Dravidan Language, the emotional analysis dataset contains 5940 datapoints with 8 classes and the abusive comment detection dataset contains 9440 datapoints with 11 classes
+The dataset was given by the organizers of Emotional Analysis - DravidanLangTech.

+Tamil is a low resource South Indian Dravidan Language, the emotional analysis dataset contains 5940 datapoints with 8 classes and the abusive comment detection dataset contains 9440 datapoints with 11 classes.

 ## Preprocessing

 We converted the dataset into a pandas data frame and started preprocessing.
 We removed emoticons and unmatched data points from the data frame along with stop words.
-We then printed out the distribution of the data frame and found the data was highly imbalanced.
+We then printed out the distribution of the data frame and found that the data was highly imbalanced.

 ## Data Balancing